Natural Pet Food Recipes

 2. In a medium bowl, mix graham cracker crumbs with melted butter.
 Press onto bottom of springform pan.

 3. In a large bowl, mix cream cheese with sugar until smooth.
 Blend in milk, and then mix in the eggs one at a time, mixing just enough to incorporate.
-Mix in sour cream,
+Mix in sour cream, vanilla and flour until smooth.
+Pour filling into prepared crust.

 4. Bake in preheated oven for 1 hour.
 Turn the oven off, and let cake cool in oven with the door closed for 5 to 6 hours; this prevents cracking.
 Chill in refrigerator until serving.